– Monday Muse –

-Before we had finished, a woman who had been in a booth almost across from us, came over and stood at our table.
+Before we had finished, a woman who had been in a booth almost across from us, came over and stood beside our table.
 Her words were, “I saw that.
 It was incredible.
-Thank you for doing that, praying for the waitress.
+Thank you for doing that, for praying for the waitress.
 I am going to start doing that.”

 The woman left before we could tell her that although it did seem amazing, the waitress’ response was quite common.
 Our friends have determined that only about 1 out of 25 decline the requests for prayer, maybe not even that many.

 The teacher left the restaurant quite amazed, not so much by Ron, the waitress, or the lady patron.
 No, not by them; he was fascinated by the work of the Holy Spirit through the simple offer of prayer.
-We all were.
+We all were, and continue to be.

 “If we live by the Spirit, let us also walk by the Spirit” Galatians 5:25.